 There are hundreds of calculations that our engineers are familiar with such as force, speed from skid marks, speed from crush damage, delta-V, momentum, rollover analysis, work, energy, motion, time-distance relationships, critical speed yaws, airborne analysis, vaults, throw distance, braking efficiency, closing speed, speed from RPM, etc.

 3-D Accident Simulations are created using computer software programs that implement physics and mathematical calculations to simulate the car accident.
-A site specific roadway environment is used along with the correct make and model vehicles.
+We use a site specific roadway environment along with the correct make and model vehicles.

 On this live CNN news video, Elvin Aycock shows how this 3D simulation works as a tragic accident is reconstructed here...

 A written report of an accident reconstruction provides a detailed explanation of the incident, procedures used, data collection, analysis and conclusions.
 The focus of the reconstruction engineer is to determine "how an accident happened."

 We are professional engineers and accident reconstruction engineers.
 We provide expert witness services to attorneys to explain the technical issues for the benefit of the court.
 We are very familiar with affidavits, Rule 26, depositions, court testimony, and preparing exhibits for presentation in court.

 Our experts determine:

 Roadway evidence disappears soon after the accident, making it critically important to gather information as soon as possible.